cilium/cilium/Documentation/network/kubernetes/kubeproxy-free.rst

 header that includes the service IP/port in the Geneve option and redirects them to the backends.

-Note, IPv6 support for DSR with Geneve is currently limited.
-It works only with TC, not with XDP.

 The Helm example configuration in a kube-proxy-free environment with DSR and Geneve dispatch enabled would look as follows: